-What Does the Presence of Rainbow Bubbles Mean?
+What Does the Presence of Rainbow Foam Mean?

 You understand why you often see those tiny bubbles on the surface of your coffee, but why are they sometimes rainbow color?
 This doesn’t quite seem right to you.
 Well, no need to fear; rainbow bubbles were also completely normal.

 The presence of multi-colored bubbles results from carbon dioxide bubbles (just as we discussed in this article) coming through the oils of the coffee grounds.
 This is similar to when you see oil in puddles on the street or, sadly, in a nearby lake.
 Oil in water will often give off rainbow colors.